whyislam/whyislam.github.io/content/christianity/answering-is-the-injeel-corrupted/index.md

 ---
-title: "Answering Crescent Project"
+title: "Answering: Is the Injeel Corrupted?"
-description: "Responding to Sir Fouad Marsi of Crescent Project"
+description: "Responding to Sir Fouad Marsi'sIs the Injeel Corrupted?"
-lead: "Responding to Sir Fouad Marsi of Crescent Project"
+lead: "Responding to Sir Fouad Marsi's Is the Injeel Corrupted?"
 date: 2020-11-30T14:27:39+01:00
 lastmod: 2020-11-30T14:27:39+01:00
 draft: false